apache/cordova-docs/markdown/phonegap/geolocation/geolocation.getCurrentPosition.md

 iPhone Quirks
 -------------

 The iPhone PhoneGap has a slightly different implementation of Position and Coordinates.
-Each object's documentation explains the differences.